Saturday, November 7, 2009

 There are many interesting things I learn from my internet marketing class this week.
 Usually free useful application is what I'm interested, so "Google Keywords Tools" somewhat capture my attention.

-www.google.com/sktool] and try it myself.
+First, I find a VDO on Youtube about the tool from ClaudePelanne [http://www.youtube.com/watch?v=KpEw_npG3qQ&feature=related] which is interesting and easy to understand.
+Then I go to the site [www.google.com/sktool] and try it myself.
 Since I have a friend in Thailand who wants to start selling an accounting software for small business online and the Google keyword tool is capable for Thai lanuage (Wow!), I choose "โปรแกรม บัญชี" (which is "Accounting program" in English) to be a keyword for my first try.
 I found quite a couple different words that people uses when searching for accounting program.
 I record those words since they might be useful to for boost my friend ranking on search engine sites.

 What I do next is click the word "accounting program" and choose to see the data between 2004 and present.
 The tool shows me the trend of this keyword "โปรแกรม บัญชี" which is kind of scary since the curve is falling.